|« May 2016|

 Follow us on twitter for more ideas from our scanners and other developments.

-In next week's issue, we will update all our market indicators and check on the progress of the trendline.
+Next week’s issue will update our market indicators along with the VIX futures premium and report on the progress of the S&P 500 Index.

 Finding Previous Issues and Our Reader Response Request

 As usual, we encourage you to let us know what you think about how we are doing and what you would like to see in future issues.
-Send us your questions or comments, or if you would like us to look at a specific stock, ETF or futures contract, let us know.
-Use the blog response at the bottom of the IVolatility Trading Digest™ page on the IVolatility.com Website.
-If you would like to receive the Digest by e-mail let us know at Support@IVolatility.com.
+Send us your questions or comments, or if you would like us to look at a specific stock, ETF or futures contract, let us know at Support@IVolatility.com or use the blog response at the bottom of the IVolatility Trading Digest™ page on the IVolatility.com website.
+To receive the Digest by e-mail let us know at Support@IVolatility.com

 IVolatility Trading DigestTM Disclaimer